Here’s the cheapest gas in Yuma Saturday - NewsBreak

 Here’s the cheapest gas in Yuma Saturday

-According to a survey by GasBuddy, Baron Fuel at 2315 E 16Th St was the cheapest station in the area, with regular listed at $3.01 per gallon at the pumps Wednesday.
-That was compared to Chevron at 2002 S 4Th Ave, where a gallon of regular was selling for $3.12.
+ARCO at 1349 S 4Th Ave was the cheapest station in the area, according to a survey by GasBuddy, with regular listed at $2.99 per gallon Wednesday.
+By comparison, the most expensive gallon was at Love's Travel Stop at 2931 E Gila Ridge Rd, where a gallon of regular was selling for $3.22.

-It’s important to note that fuel prices can change from day to day, meaning that one station might be the most expensive in the city one day, but cheapest the next.
-As of 04:53 PM, Tuesday, the average price of a gallon of regular in the area $3.10.
+Of course, gas prices change day-to-day, and which station is cheapest in the city can change, too.
+Across the greater Yuma area, GasBuddy recorded the average price of gas at $3.10 per gallon for regular.

 |Regular